-Orphanet has participated in the ELIXIR pilot use case on rare diseases in the context of the EXCELERATE project: in 2016 Orphanet contributed to this use case by producing a report on the role of Orphanet, in particular the Orphanet nomenclature, as a vector for interoperability in the field of rare diseases.
-This project aims to build an ELIXIR registry of data resources and analysis tools that are critical for the development of rare disease research, implement a technical framework for the comparison and standardisation of services useful for rare disease communities, and collaborate with rare-disease communities in organising and running their training courses, workshops and jamborees.
-One of the principal goals of ELIXIR is to work towards the sustainability of resources and tools such as those offered by Orphanet, which makes this a strategic step in the right direction for Orphanet's future.
-In this context, Orphanet and ORDO are already cited in the ELIXIR Biosharing platform, a curated, informative and educational resource on inter-related data standards, databases, and policies in the life, environmental and biomedical sciences, and at the start of 2019 the free-access datasets from the Orphanet database provided on Orphadata were designated as an ELIXIR Core Data Resource.
+After having participated in an ELIXIR pilot use case on rare diseases in the context of the EXCELERATE project and having been included in the ELIXIR Biosharing platformat the start of 2019 the free-access datasets from the Orphanet database provided on Orphadata were designated as an ELIXIR Core Data Resource.
 The knowledge bases singled out as Core Resources, to which Orphanet now belongs, work as " conceptual authorities " with a clear role in the standardisation of evolving concepts.
 Orphanet will play this role for rare diseases within the scientific community.
 The Core Data Resources are also at the core of ELIXIR's long-term sustainability strategy as a European infrastructure for information and life sciences data.
 ELIXIR aims to ensure that these resources are available long-term and that the life-cycles of these resources are managed such that they support the scientific needs of the life-sciences, including biological research.
 As a Core Data Resource Orphanet will pursue its work to develop and maintain quality standards for its scientific data and will move forward to adopt FAIR data principles.